SnyderMbishai/algorithms/README.md

 ### running/testing

-Clone this repository
+1. Clone this repository

-to test a specific file:
+2. To test a specific file:

      python file_name.py

- to test with different datasets, add the inputs to the file.
+ 3. To test with different datasets, add the inputs to the file.
 For example

      function_name(new value)